deepakducatvikaspuri/syllabus/angular-syllabus.md

 # Lifecycle Hooks and Template Access
 # Getting Access to ng-content with @ContentChild

+## Using Pipes to Transform Output
+# Introduction & Why Pipes are Useful
+# Using Pipes
+# Parametrizing Pipes
+# Chaining Multiple Pipes
+# Creating a Custom Pipe
+# Parametrizing a Custom Pipe
+# Example: Creating a Filter Pipe
+# Pure and Impure Pipes (or: How to "fix" the Filter Pipe)
+# Understanding the "async" Pipe

+## Understanding Observables
+# Module Introduction
+# Install RxJS
+# Analyzing Angular Observables
+# Getting Closer to the Core of Observables
+# Building a Custom Observable
+# Errors & Completion
+# Observables & You!
+# Understanding Operators
+# Subjects

 ## Using Services & Dependency Injection
 # Module Introduction
 # Why would you Need Services?